 Artist Sonja Robinson stands next to the art in her gallery in Savannah's City Market

 Visiting the artists in their studios and watching them work is one of my favorite things to do in the area!
-The first two photos are of Stephen Kasun’s work, the middle image is of William Kwamena-Poh at work, and the last two in Sonja Robinson’s studio.
+The first two photos are of Stephen Kasun’s work, the middle image is of William Kwamena-Poh at work, and the last two are in Sonja Robinson’s studio.

 History of Savannah’s City Market